deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Blaczynski just rolled his eyes at the chuckle that shimmered round the table, though he joined in.
 "Understood, sir.
 Point is, I used to do something like that all the time, so it should be do-able.
 Might be something we should factor into training."

 "Aye, good shout."
 Powell made a note.
-"So the spearhead is an Aggressor who's trained on agility in motion…Burgess, figure out how we can fit that training into the routine."
+"So the spearhead is an Aggressor who's trained on agility in motion...Burgess, figure out how we can fit that training into the routine."

 "Yes sir."